top of page

 Technical writing

-Business writing is communication materials used in a professional setting.
-As the University of North Carolina at Chapel Hill’s Writing Center explains, it includes “genres such as policy recommendations, advertisements, press releases, application letters, emails, and memos.”
+As the University of North Carolina at Chapel Hill’s Writing Center explains, it covers everything from policy recommendations and press releases to application letters, emails and memos.

 Ghostwriting